Cast Iron Skillet Care: Don’t Use Soap

 Cast iron skillet care can seem somewhat daunting.
 No soap?
 Who knew?!

-But it is one of the biggest rules with cast iron.
-The rule I chose to ignore over and over again.
-Until I found this new trick on Pinterest.
+But it is one of the most significant rules with cast iron.
+The rule I chose to ignore over and over again until I found this new trick on Pinterest.

 But not anymore!
 I am reformed.

 Cast Iron Skillet Care: Salt and Elbow Grease

 This straightforward solution is going to change your kitchen game.
 Any cheap salt will work.

 For solid grease, scrape it out into the trash with a nylon scraper.